cs640-fall20205/CS640-Practice-Assn/src/postgres/README.md

 ## Starting and connecting to the Postgres server

-1. Open your personal repository in GitPod.
+1. Open your personal repository.

-2. Reposition GitPod's terminal to the postgres directory
+2. In the terminal, navigate to the postgres directory:

     ```bash
     cd postgres
     ```

-3. Start the Postgres server
+3. Start the Postgres server (this may take a minute or two the first time)

     ```bash
     ./up.bash